PauseAI/pauseai-website/src/posts/faq.md

 ### Are AI companies pushing the existential risk narrative to manipulate us?

-Perhaps they think they will benefit in some way by acknowledging existential risk, or perhaps they acknowledge it because they simply believe it and think it deserves attention.
-We can't know for certain, but we do know that **x-risk was not initially pushed by AI companies - it was scientists, activists and NGOs**.
+We can't know for certain what motivations these companies have, but we do know that **x-risk was not initially pushed by AI companies - it was scientists, activists and NGOs**.
 Let's look at the timeline.

 There have been many people who have warned about x-risk since the early 2000s.